-Bid-Ask Spread: For any given financial instrument, we quote two prices: the higher price (Ask), at which the Client can buy (go long) a financial instrument, and the lower price (Bid) at which the Client can sell (go short); collectively, referred to as the Firm's prices.
+Bid-Ask Spread: For any given financial instrument, the Principal quotes two prices: the higher price (Ask), at which the client can buy (go long) a financial instrument, and the lower price

+(Bid) at which the client can sell (go short); collectively, referred to as the Firm's prices.
 The difference between the Bid and the Ask price of a given financial instrument is the spread.